WHAT INCOTERMS YIELD?

 FCA

-The term Free Carrier is usually translated as free shipper, derived from the term “free” (“free”) meaning with unpaid freight.
-The FCA notation, which must be supplemented by the specific indication of a location, is one that binds the seller to prepare goods on the agreed date by providing the appropriate documentation for export from the nation of origin, delivery at the warehouse of the freight forwarder (or other party chosen by the buyer), and payment of the costs related to the export customs operation.
+The term Free Carrier is usually translated as free freight forwarder, derived from the term “free” (“free”) understood to mean unpaid freight.
+The FCA notation, which must be supplemented by the specific indication of a location, is one that binds the seller to prepare goods on the agreed date by providing the appropriate documentation for export from the nation of origin, delivery at the freight forwarder’s warehouse (or other entity chosen by the buyer), and payment of the costs associated with the export customs clearance.

 The buyer, for his part, will arrange the transportation and pay all the costs, while also taking all the risks to the final destination.